Dec 232015

 Nov 202014

-Frederick (sometimes Federico/Fritz/Fredrick/Friedrich) Wilhelm Butterlin was born in Cologne, Germany, in about January 1905, and was the middle of three brothers (Otto was older, Ernesto younger).
+Frederick (sometimes Federico/Fritz/Fredrick/Friedrich) Wilhelm Butterlin was born in Cologne, Germany, 30 November 1904, and was the middle of three brothers (Otto was older, Ernesto younger).
 He died in Tlajamulco de Zuñiga on 27 December 1981; his remains rest in the municipal cemetery.

 Frederick was a well-known photographer and seems to have been the owner of what was almost certainly one of the first art galleries in Ajijic.